Treating Diabetes with PEMF

 By positively charging the blood cells, the Rouleux effect (or clumping of the blood cells) is eliminated, and blood can flow through the fine capillaries, taking in oxygen, absorbing nutrients, and delivering them throughout the body.

 Curatron has settings such as Oxygenation, Diabetes and Metabolic Deficiency designed for these issues.

-Now, it isn’t just my own experiment I would like to share with you.
+Now, it isn’t just my experiment I would like to share with you.
 In a study entitled “Magentotherapy in the comprehensive treatment of vascular complications of diabetes mellitus”, the researchers concluded the following:

-320 diabetes mellitus patients were exposed to impulsed magnetic field, 100 control diabetes mellitus patients received conservative therapy alone.
-270 patients had microangiopathy (disease of the small vessels), macroangiopathy (disease of the larger vessels) was diagnosed in 50 patients.
-Good and satisfactory results of magnetotherapy in combination with conservative methods were achieved in 74% of patients versus 28% in control group.
+320 diabetes mellitus patients were exposed to an impulsed magnetic field, 100 control diabetes mellitus patients received conservative therapy alone.
+270 patients had microangiopathy (disease of the small vessels), and macroangiopathy (disease of the larger vessels) was diagnosed in 50 patients.
+Good and satisfactory results of magnetotherapy in combination with conservative methods were achieved in 74% of patients versus 28% in the control group.
 Metabolism stabilization resulted in some patients in reduced blood sugar.
-Use of magnetic field produced faster and longer response than conservative therapy.
+Use of a magnetic field produced a faster and longer response than conservative therapy.
 (4)